Bi-Coloured-Python-Rock-Snake/creature/README.md

 ## Description

-This package lets you make a bridge between the sync and async code.
-It allows for sync-looking API to have async implementation under the hood.
+This library makes it possible for the regular (sync-looking) functions to have async implementation under the hood.
 It does that by using [greenlet](https://github.com/python-greenlet/greenlet).